fsereno/portfolio/README.md

 - Shows how to define an Abstract Class and Abstract Methods.
 - Shows how to inherit the Abstract Class and override methods.
 - Shows evidence of a basic understanding of the Liskov Substitution Principle.
 ---

+### .NetCore + NUnit

+#### app/app_dotnetCore/

+##### Example of a .NetCore Porject with NUnit in place
+- Shows understanding of how to create a .NetCore Solution/Project from scratch.
+- Shows knowledge of the dotnet CLI tools.
+- Show undertanding of how to create and write unit tests using NUnit.
+---

 ### JS Closures